Simply the Best (song)

 "Simply the Best" (stylized in all caps) is a song by American hip hop group Black Eyed Peas, Brazilian singer Anitta and Dominican rapper El Alfa.
-It was written by William Adams, Damien Leroy, Emmanuel Herrera Batista, Allan Pineda, Jimmy Luis Gomez, Denis Zet, Jacqueline Hucke and Jerry Ropero.
+It was written by William Adams, Damien Leroy, Emmanuel Herrera Batista, Allan Pineda and Jimmy Luis Gomez.
+Denis Zet, Jacqueline Hucke and Jerry Ropero are also listed as songwriters as the song features samples from their 2005 song "Coraçao".

 Live performances

 The group performed the song live at the 2023 Sanremo Festival.